 Apple cider vinegar is a confusing, but rather helpful ingredient/product for wavy hair.
 First of all, how do you use it?
 Will your hair smell like salad?
 Does it burn your scalp?
+Here are 6 tips to ensure you know how to use apple cider vinegar on wavy hair.

 Okay, so I’m going to admit something that will probably sound silly to some of you, and would make perfect sense to others of you.

 You need to dilute ACV, otherwise it is WAY too acidic and can harm your scalp.
-But what I used to do was dilute it before getting into the shower, then leaving the cup on my bathtub ledge, or the floor of my shower.
+But what I used to do was dilute it before getting into the shower, then leaving the cup on my bathtub ledge, or on the floor of my shower.
 This would result in the diluted mixture getting more water in it and overflowing…..I’m not sure how many times I did this before realizing there was an easy solution.
 Now you don’t have to feel silly!

 Then once you’re ready to use the ACV (we’ll get to when, don’t worry!), just fill the cup the rest of the way IN THE SHOWER, and use.